johnpeart/johnpeart.github.io/src/blogpost/2018-03-31-hey-siri-homepod-review.md

 My previous home speaker was a Bose SoundLink Mini.
 HomePod blows that out of the water.

 Without any fiddling with the settings, every piece of music you throw at it sounds great.
 That’s a good thing, because there are no settings that you *can* fiddle with.
-Instead of letting you, *mere mortal*, mess with levels, bass, mids and treble, the HomePod just sorts that out so you always get the best sound.
+Instead of letting you, *mere mortal*, mess with levels, bass, mids and treble, HomePod just sorts that out so you always get the best sound.

 How does it know it’s the best sound?
 Through some super complicated sound-bouncing trickery.